Filipe Çelikkaya

 Filipe Engin Neves Çelikkaya (born 19 January 1985) is a Portuguese football manager.
-He is the current assistant manager of Chicago Fire FC in Major League Soccer.
+He is the current manager of Hungarian club Zalaegerszegi TE.
 He spent four years as manager of Sporting CP B, while Ruben Amorim was manager of the first team.

 Early life and playing career

 Çelikkaya was born in Lisbon.
 His father, from Eskişehir, Turkey, was on a European tour of over two years when he met his mother in Portugal.
 An only child, both of his parents were unemployed when he was born, though his father later obtained work in industry.
 He grew up mostly in Almada, apart from a brief spell in Estarreja through his father's work.

 Çelikkaya was a youth player at C.F.
 Os Belenenses, alongside Ruben Amorim, but began studying to become a coach at an early age after realising that he would not become a professional player.
 He played college soccer for the Sacred Heart Pioneers in Connecticut.